duneaught/diversitymod/README.md

 If Rebirth is not in the default Steam location, the Diversity Mod program will prompt the user for the path to the Rebirth game files.

-The Diversity Mod program won't work if it is inside the Rebirth resources folder.
+The Diversity Mod program will not work if it is inside the Rebirth resources folder.

 Known Issues
 ------------

 * Randomly chosen items can be the same as the starting items of characters. (e.g. Cain can start with 2 lucky feet.)
-* The Diversity Mod program will not work if it is in the resources folder for Rebirth.
 * The program is not currently compatible with Linux/Mac.